babel/babel-eslint/README.md

 ### Why Use babel-eslint

-You only need to use babel-eslint if you are using types (Flow) or experimental features not supported in ESLint itself yet.
+You only need to use babel-eslint if you are using types (Flow or TypeScript) or experimental features not supported in ESLint itself yet.
 Otherwise try the default parser (you don't have to use it just because you are using Babel).

 ---